Ouxsoft/LHTML/docs/README.md

 ## Preamble

-The HTML5 standard was not created for dynamic markup.
-To produce dynamic markup a templating language is commonly embedded  within the HTML5 document.
-A templating engine then processes the document while remaining ignorant of the markup.
-It searches for its own flavor of templating syntax and then combines it with the data model.
-A language that is ignorant of the HTML5 is not well-suite for combining it with the data model.
+The HTML5 standard is not a dynamic markup standard.
+It cannot by itself generate dynamic HTML5.
+Therefore, engineers commonly embed a templating language, which is ignorant of the HTML5, within the HTML5 document.
+This language must be processed by a templating engine, which searches for its own syntax and then combines it with the data model.
+Because the templating language is ignorant of the HTML5, is not particularly well-suite.

-The reason an embedded templating language is commonly used to create dynamic markup within HTML5 appears to date back to 1986.
-For that is when the SGML (Standard Generalized Markup Language) standard, which HTML in many ways stems from, was accepted.
-SGML was based on two postulates (or assumptions):
+The root cause appears to originate from a language, which in many ways HTML5 stems from, call SGML (Standard Generalized Markup Language).
+For in 1986 when this standard was accepted, it was based on two postulates (or assumptions):
 + Declarative: Markup should describe a document's structure and other attributes rather than specify the processing that needs to be performed, because it is less likely to conflict with future developments.
-+ Rigorous: In order to allow markup to take advantage of the techniques available for processing rigorously defined objects like programs and databases ([reference](https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language)).
++ Rigorous: In order to allow markup to take advantage of the techniques available for processing rigorously defined objects like programs and databases.

-The LHTML5 standard questions the first axiom and extends it as follows:
+The LHTML5 standard questions the first axiom and prefers to use the following:
 + Declarative: Markup SHOULD describe a document's structure and other attributes.
+It does not perform processing, because of separation of concerns, but is processed.
 It may contain simple instructions for the processor.
-It does not perform processing, because of separation of concerns, but is processed.
-The processor decides if and how to interpret these instructions and SHOULD remove or replace them with rendered content.
+The processor decides if and how to interpret these instructions and whether to remove or replace with rendered content.

 ## Document Language
 The document MUST consist of tree elements that contain attributes.
 It is RECOMMENDED that it be well-formatted markup.
 It is RECOMMENDED that the document feature a root element (i.e. `<html>`).
 It is RECOMMEND that all tags that are opened be closed.